 Your safety is your responsibility once you begin your hike.
-Once you enter the 100 Mile Wilderness, access to civilization is limited.
+Once you enter the 100 Mile Wilderness, access out is limited.
 While the Trail does cross a number of logging roads, many of these have been “put to rest” until the next timber harvest.
 Go the wrong way on any of these roads and you’ll be wandering a long time only to find out that the direction taken actually leads nowhere.
 Rescue in the 100 Mile Wilderness is difficult.
 Get hurt and you’ll be hurting a long time.
 For all practical purposes, you are in the middle of nowhere and it’s a long ways to help.
 Don’t take chances.
 Exercise extreme caution.
 Be prepared for bad weather.
 Be prepared to wait out flooded rivers.
 Do not travel along mountain ridges during thunderstorms.
 Katahdin, Whitecap and Barren-Chairback are particularly dangerous due to the open ledges and extreme exposure.
 Cell phones are virtually useless in the 100 Mile Wilderness.
 Coverage is poor to non-existent.
 Texting works best with few places available for phone calls out.
 If you are seriously hurt or need to get out, stay on the Trail and help will eventually come.
 The Appalachian Trail through the 100 Mile Wilderness is heavily traveled during the summer months and into late Fall.
 Someone will eventually come along and may be able to assist you or go for help.
 Follow the basic survival rules.
 Stay warm.
 Stay dry.
 Assess your situations and understand your needs.
 Render first aid if necessary.
 Keep calm and stay relaxed.
 If it is raining and you are unable to setup your tent, cover yourself with the tent fly.
 You may not be in the most ideal location when you are injured, but so long as you are warm and dry, you will remain comfortable until help arrives.
-100 Mile Wilderness Adventures and Outfitters provides shuttle service into and out of the 100 Mile Wilderness.
-I will get you to a hospital if you are injured or into Bangor if you decide to leave the Trail.
+I provide shuttle services into and out of the 100 Mile Wilderness.
+I know the vast network of logging roads in the area and am available to assist you along the way.